-Vijay Mehra is the founder of atx FACTORY, a 14,000-square-foot Austin workspace that combines co-working and lifestyle amenities.
+Vijay Mehra is the founder of Journey Coworking (formerly ATX factory), a 14,000-square-foot Austin workspace that combines co-working and lifestyle amenities.
 Being a serial entrepreneur himself, Vijay experienced the frustration of getting plugged into an environment an office space that offered culture, energy, and a turkey solution with the companies he grew.
 Driven by the vision of an ideal workspace, Vijay purchased an empty warehouse in East Austin, gutted the building, and transformed it into a state of the art coworking space.

-Prior to starting up atx FACTORY, Vijay Mehra has spent more than eight years leading REthink, which helps real estate firms digitize their processes.
+Prior to starting up Journey Coworking, Vijay Mehra has spent more than eight years leading REthink, which helps real estate firms digitize their processes.
 He wrote the original version of the software and bootstrapped the business with just $2,000 in savings and transformed it a major player in the Residential and Commercial Real Estate Space.
-Mehra recently stepped down from his role as REthink’s CEO to focus on atx FACTORY.
+Mehra recently stepped down from his role as REthink’s CEO to focus on Journey Coworking.

 In this interview, Vijay shares his background as a serial entrepreneur, his ups & downs, along with some ways he’s learned to keep himself grounded/sane.
 He also shares powerful insight into harnessing customer feedback to better products/services and how to maintain a positive attitude no matter how tough times could get.